SobczakL/rora/README.md

 # RORA

+** NOTE: ** This application is currently deprecated since both planetScale and the data provider wants to charge me money.
+I promise this was a really cool project.

 Rora is an all-in-one transit app, which allows users access to on-time transit scheduling, community engagement, and payment processing (TBD).

 https://rora.vercel.app/